josephsgithub/pyfun/history/README.md

 > Perl is still a fantastic *shell* programming language–particularly
 > for one-liners much like the `sed` and `awk` equivalents `perl` was
 > originally designed to replace, but Python has garnered the trust
-> enterprises that have even replaced the much more formal Java with
+> of many enterprises so much that they have even replaced the much
-> Python.
+> more formal Java with Python.

 ## Whitespace Novelty